henrysky/astroNN/docs/source/galaxy10.rst

 Introduction
 ---------------

-Galaxy10 is a dataset contains 25753 69x69 pixels RGB images from Sloan Digital Sky Survey.
-Galaxy10 labels come from `Galaxy Zoo`_.
+Galaxy10 is a dataset contains 25753 69x69 pixels RGB galaxy images separated in 10 classes.
+Galaxy10 images come from Sloan Digital Sky Survey and labels come from `Galaxy Zoo`_.

 ::